hsenol1/COMP306_Database_Project/Backend/SupermarketAPI/README.md

 # 0: Entering the virtual environment
 #### Make sure to be in virtual environment before installing new packages or running the app
+// Make sure you are in the Backend folder\
 source env/bin/activate
 #### Make sure that you install the necessary libraries
 // Make sure you are in the upper SupermarketAPI folder\